Nikhil-Hallale/dirty-to-clean-sales-data/README.md

 # 📊 Project: Dirty-to-Clean Sales Data Pipeline

 ## 📌 Project Overview
 Data is almost never clean in the real world.
-In this project, I took a notoriously messy dataset containing over 10,000 rows of unformatted e-commerce sales records and built an end-to-end pipeline to scrub, restructure, and validate it.
+In this project, taking a messy, real-world dataset containing over 100 simulated e-commerce transaction logs of unformatted e-commerce sales records and built an end-to-end pipeline to scrub, restructure, and validate it.

 By applying rigorous data-cleaning workflows, I transformed a corrupted spreadsheet into a reliable, relational database ready for business intelligence (BI) modeling and analytics.